romanlee/GB-25/container-perlmutter/README.md

 ## Introduction

 This directory contains the code to build a container for running the code on Perlmutter using `podman-hpc`.
-It keeps the same two-stage flow as `container-alps`:
+It keeps the same two-stage flow as `container-alps/`:

 * first a "base" container, which takes longer to build.
 * the "final" container, based on "base", which uses the local environment, to reflect local changes.